 Those responsibilities include:

-Workplace Surveys: Companies are required to survey the workplace and evaluate individual jobs, to determine the noise levels present.
+Audiometric Surveys: Employers are required to survey the workplace and evaluate individual jobs, to determine the noise levels present.

-Warning Signs: Companies are required to post warning signs in areas where high noise hazards exist.
+Warning Signs: Employers are required to post warning signs in areas where high noise hazards exist.

 Why is hearing conservation so important?